alhajee/ckan/doc/maintaining/background-tasks.rst

 ===============
 Background jobs
 ===============
-CKAN allows you to create jobs that run in the 'background', i.e. asynchronously and without blocking the main application.
-Such jobs can be created in :doc:`Extensions </extensions/index>` or in core CKAN.
+FMLD allows you to create jobs that run in the 'background', i.e. asynchronously and without blocking the main application.
+Such jobs can be created in :doc:`Extensions </extensions/index>` or in core FMLD.

 Background jobs can be essential to providing certain kinds of functionality, for example: